The One Act Players

 Glenn Carlson

 Founder and Director of The One Act Players, Glenn is a director and actor with a long-standing interest in audio theatre.
-A two time Van der Groot Nominee, writer, musician, sound designer, and typographer, Glenn is a Highlander, splitting his time between the verdant Peninsula lochs (where his family is domiciled) and Chucklewood Forest (where the voices in his head reside). www.glenncarlson.com
+A two time Van der Groot Nominee, writer, musician, sound designer, and typographer, he lives in a chicken coop at the edge of Chucklewood Forest.
+Voice Over Man!

 Geoff Arnold